Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 MATCH (c:Company {name: 'Neo4j'}) RETURN c;MATCH (p:Person) WHERE p.name = 'Jennifer' RETURN p;
 MATCH (t:Technology)-[:LIKES]-(a:Person {name: 'Jennifer'}) RETURN t.type;
 ```

+### Q53.
+You need to create a scalable database that supports immutable writes.
+What do you use?

+- [X] A ledger database
+- [ ] A graph database
+- [ ] A key-value database
+- [ ] A columnstore database